foo-dogsquared/freebies-hunt-api/src/list.md

 - [Web Dev't Study Resources (by *dargaCode* on GitHub)](https://github.com/dargaCode/WebDevStudyResources)

 ## Distance Learning Resources
-### Includes a variety of online platforms that offers premium version of their services as well. | digital-learning | #f453ab
+### Includes a variety of online platforms that offers premium version of their services as well. | online-learning | #c6f91f
 - [Adobe Education Exchange](https://edex.adobe.com/en/professional-development/courses) | Free courses offered by Adobe and its community.
 - [Brilliant](https://brilliant.org) | Kind of like those MOOC but they teach you through solving problems.
 - [Codecademy](https://www.codecademy.com/)